Interacting Generalized Chaplygin-Jacobi gas: Thermodynamics approach: Interacting GCJDF

 Note that the first Appell function in Eq. \eqref{eqrhom2} can be expressed in terms of the Gaussian hypergeometric function, as explained in the appendix \ref{app:A}.
 In Fig. \ref{fig:rhoxm}, we have depicted the $z$-profiles of $\rho_x$ and $\rho_m$, based on their expressions for $\m=1$ and $0\leq \m<1$.

+For completeness, the Hubble parameter $H(z)$ is constructed from the sum of the derived energy densities:

+where $\rho_{x}$ and $\rho_{m}$ are the analytical solutions given in Eqs. (\ref{eqa6}) and (\ref{eqrhom2}) respectively, involving the Appell hypergeometric functions.
 According to Figure (\ref{fig:rhoxm}), the beginning of the dark energy dominance era, given by $\rho_{x}=\rho_{m}$, has a strong dependence on the parameter $\m$.
 In Fig. (\ref{fig:qterm}) we show the behavior of the interaction term using the same values as in Fig. (\ref{fig:rhoxm}) for the model parameters.
 The interaction term remains positive throughout cosmic evolution.
+It is worth noting that we present our results only for different values of the parameter $\m$, since the model is more sensitive to variations in this parameter than in the other, owing to its role in controlling deviations from the standard GCG model.

 Figure (\ref{fig:HubbleP}) presents the evolution of the Hubble parameter, $H(z)$, as a function of redshift for the interacting model compared to the standard $\Lambda$CDM model framework and the latest compilation of Hubble parameter measurements as a function of redshift obtained with cosmic chronometers; see Chapter 15 of reference \cite{di2023hubble}.
 The plot demonstrates that as the parameter $\m$ increases, the predicted value of $H(z)$ at low redshifts ($z \leq 1.0$) increases systematically over that of the $\Lambda$CDM model.
 This deviation could result in a higher value for the Hubble constant, $H_{0}$, in a full statistical analysis offering a potential late-time solution to the $H_{0}$ tension.
 Importantly, the figure shows that the predictions for the interacting model, particularly for $\m = 0.15, \m= 0.20$, and $\m = 0.30$, remain consistent with the cosmic chronometer data within their current observational uncertainties, validating the model's viability against direct measurements of the universe's expansion history.
 It is worth mentioning that the values used for the parameters $B, \alpha$ and $\m$ are also consistent with the bounds imposed by black hole physics \cite{Fathi_2024}.